Louise Arbour

-Louise Arbour, (born February 10, 1947) is a Canadian lawyer, prosecutor and jurist.
+Louise Arbour (/fr/; born February 10, 1947) is a Canadian jurist who has served as the 31st governor general of Canada since 2026.

-Arbour was the UN High Commissioner for Human Rights, a former justice of the Supreme Court of Canada and the Court of Appeal for Ontario and a former Chief Prosecutor of the International Criminal Tribunals for the former Yugoslavia and Rwanda.
-From 2009 until 2014, she served as President and CEO of the International Crisis Group.
+Born in Montreal, she attended the Université de Montréal and earned a Licentiate of Laws degree.
+During her career, Arbour has served as the UN High Commissioner for Human Rights, a justice of the Supreme Court of Canada and the Court of Appeal for Ontario and a chief prosecutor of the International Criminal Tribunals for the former Yugoslavia and Rwanda.
+From 2009 until 2014, she served as president and CEO of the International Crisis Group.
 She made history with the indictment of a sitting head of state, Yugoslavian president Slobodan Milošević, as well as the first prosecution of sexual assault as a crime against humanity.
-From March 2017 to December 2018 she was the Special Representative of the United Nations Secretary-General for International Migration.
-She is currently in private practice in Montreal.
+From March 2017 to December 2018, she was the special representative of the United Nations Secretary-General for international migration.
+After leaving office, she continued her private law practice in Montreal.

+Arbour was appointed Governor General on June 8, 2026 by King Charles III under the recommendation of Prime Minister Mark Carney.
+Arbour is the oldest person to hold the office in Canadian history.

 Early life and education

-Louise Arbour was born in Montreal, Quebec to Bernard and Rose (née Ravary) Arbour, the owners of a hotel chain.
+Louise Arbour was born in Montreal, Quebec, to Bernard and Rose (née Ravary) Arbour, the owners of a hotel chain.
 She attended convent school, during which time her parents divorced.
 As editor of the school magazine, she earned a reputation for irreverence.

-In 1967, she graduated from Collège Regina Assumpta, and proceeded to the Université de Montréal where she completed an LL.B. with distinction in 1970.
+In 1967, she graduated from Collège Regina Assumpta and proceeded to the Université de Montréal where she completed an LL.B. with distinction in 1970.
 She was a law clerk for Justice Louis-Philippe Pigeon of the Supreme Court of Canada from 1971–1972 while completing graduate studies at the Faculty of Law (Civil Section) of the University of Ottawa.
-This is where she met her long time common-law partner Larry Taman, with whom she lived for 27 years.
 In a 2014 interview, Arbour named the move from Quebec to Ontario as the "biggest hurdle [she] had to overcome to succeed in [her] career," as her entire education had been in French.
 She was called to the Bar of Quebec in 1971 and the Law Society of Upper Canada in 1977.